 After 2 years of knee pain, I now have Zero knee pain!
 I'm back to rock climbing, running, and lifting weights!
 The therapists are very hands on, motivational, and extremely knowledgable.
 No other Physical Therapist has ever given me these results!
 Thank you Promotion Physical Therapy!

-There are over 200 bones in the human body, and the head and face account for 22 of these.
-Of the face and head bones, the lower jawbone—or mandible—is the only one that can move.
-The mandible is connected to the temporal bone of the skull at two points just in front of each ear through the temporomandibular joint (TMJ).
+There are 22 bones in the face and head, but the lower jawbone—or mandible—is the only one of these that can move.
+The mandible connects to the temporal bone of the skull at two points just in front of each ear through the temporomandibular joint (TMJ).
 A

 The jaw is an area that doesn’t generally get much attention as some other parts of the body, but jaw problems are more common than you probably think.
 A class of jaw-related issues called temporomandibular disorders affect millions of Americans each year

 October is National Physical Therapy Month, which is recognized and celebrated by physical therapists throughout the country every year.
 The goal of the campaign is to increase awareness of the important role physical therapists play in reducing pain, imp

 As we’ve shown over the last few posts, falls are one of the greatest dangers to the over-65 population, and suffering from just one fall can lead to an unfortunate cascade of consequences that will significantly impact one’s health status.
 But we’ve also